 Once the process level at which the BIA will be performed is identified, the next step is to identify actual business processes and carry out a BIA questionnaire with subject matter experts.
 To improve your data quality and user experience, learn more about redefining your BIA questionnaire.

-If you would like help with identification of processes for BIA, or performing BIA activity for this year, Fusion can help you.
+If you would like help with the identification of processes for BIA, or performing BIA activity for this year, Fusion can help you.
 Learn more about our advisory committee, Fuel.